petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/liferay-cloud-infrastructure.md

 The Elasticsearch engine is offered as one of Liferay Cloud's main services, making it highly scalable and customizable.
 See the [Search Service](../platform-services/search-service.md) for more information.

-## MySQL Database
+## Database

-Liferay Cloud connects the Liferay service to a separate, database storage service within its private network.
-A [MySQL](https://www.mysql.com/) database is used to create a reliable, secure, and scalable DXP implementation in the cloud.
+Liferay Cloud connects the Liferay service to a separate database storage service within its private network.
+The database itself is a reliable, secure, and scalable DXP implementation in the cloud.
 The database service is only accessible via private network traffic, through TCP or UDP connection.

-The MySQL database is offered as one of Liferay Cloud's main services, making it freely configurable and customizable.
-See the [Database Service](../platform-services/database-service/database-service.md) for more information.
+See the [Database Service](../platform-services/database-service/database-service.md) for more information on configuring the database.

 ## Persisted Storage (Volumes)